IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='change_repo'></a>
 ##Changing from a DevOps Services Git repo to a GitHub repo

 If you’re using a DevOps Services Git repo but want to use a GitHub repo instead, follow these steps.
-You can either configure your project to work with a GitHub repo that you already have, or create a GitHub repo to associate with your project.
+You can either configure your project to [work with a GitHub repo that you already have](#existing_ghrepo), or [create a GitHub repo to associate with your project](#new_ghrepo).

+<a name='existing_ghrepo'></a>
-Complete these steps if you are using a GitHub repo that you already have:
+###Complete these steps if you are using a GitHub repo that you already have:
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 **Important**: Make sure all code changes are committed before you click **SUBMIT**.
 Pending changes and your Git repo are deleted when the process completes.
 2. For the project that you want to change, click the project settings icon.